Convex-Dev/design/cad/009_expanders/README.md

 The CVM provides the facility for advanced macro capabilities for on-chain code generation.

 Macros are run at compile time, and can perform arbitrary code transformations.
+As such, they offer a number of advantages over regular functional code:

+- They can perform optimisations, e.g. pre-computing certain values at compile time
+- They can be used to extend the Convex Lisp language with new language constructs that would not be expressible as a regular function

 ## Key Components